Can You Transfer a Parent Plus Loan to a Student?

-Before you decide to transfer your parent PLUS loan(s) to the student, there are some downsides you should also be aware of, including:
+However, before you decide to transfer your parent PLUS loan(s) to the student, there are some potential downsides you should also be aware of, including:

 - By refinancing with a private lender, you’ll lose federal student loan benefits, such as access to income-driven repayment options and Public Service Loan Forgiveness (PSLF).

-- The legal liability for the loans will be transferred to your child, as the parent PLUS loans will be paid off, and your child will now have to repay the new loan.
+- The legal liability for the loans will be transferred to your child, meaning that your child will now have to repay the new loan.

 - The process is not reversible.

 If you want to refinance parent PLUS loans, you and your child should be on the same page.
-Both you and your child should understand the financial and legal implications of refinancing and also have a firm grasp of what you may be giving up.
+Both of you need to make sure that you understand the financial and legal implications of refinancing and have a firm grasp of what you may be giving up.

 Even if you know how to transfer parent PLUS loans to the student, you might decide this move isn’t right for you and your family, especially if you’re relying on federal benefits.
 Fortunately, you have a couple of other options for managing your parent PLUS loan(s).